techidaily/site-windows11/source/_posts/the-ultimate-guide-to-photo-resizing-on-windows-11-6-steps.md

 ## 4\.
 How to Resize Images With Edge

  Canary and beta versions of the Edge web browser include a built-in image editor feature with which you can resize images.
-You can try out that feature as covered in our article about[editing images in Edge](https://www.makeuseof.com/edit-images-edge-before-download/#:~:text=Right%2Dclick%20on%20an%20image,you%20can%20adjust%20the%20image.) .
+You can try out that feature as covered in our article about [editing images in Edge](https://www.makeuseof.com/edit-images-edge-before-download/#:~:text=Right%2Dclick%20on%20an%20image,you%20can%20adjust%20the%20image.) .
 However, you’ll have to make do with extensions (or web apps) for resizing images in Edge stable for now.
 This is how you can resize your pictures in Edge with the Image Magic Extension:

-1. Open the[Image Magic](https://microsoftedge.microsoft.com/addons/detail/image-magic/cdfgcnhbkmkkdoigocijijlkclbadmhg) page in Microsoft Edge.
+1. Open the [Image Magic](https://microsoftedge.microsoft.com/addons/detail/image-magic/cdfgcnhbkmkkdoigocijijlkclbadmhg) page in Microsoft Edge.
 2. Click**Get** to add Image Magic to Edge.
 3. Then press the**Extensions** (jigsaw piece) button in Edge.
 ![The Extensions menu in Edge](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/the-image-magic-option.jpg)